BCBA® Certification & Requirements: A Step-by-Step Guide

 Step 1.
 Earn an Acceptable Graduate Degree

-No matter which path a potential BCBA® chooses, the first step often includes earning a Master’s degree or higher in an acceptable field of study from a qualifying institution.
+No matter which path a potential BCBA® chooses, the first step often includes earning a master’s degree or higher in behavior analysis or in a similar field like education or psychology.

 It’s important to keep in mind that students must earn at least a C or passing grade in their graduate-level courses to qualify for the BCBA® exam.